iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 Using this method, the cost of voting will be significantly lower than EVM assembly, and it is also one of the most secure methods.

 Currently I am trying out [image classification](https://github.com/reaudito/custom-image-dataset-classification).
 Typically, it takes 5-10 hours to train the model.

+#### False positives and false negatives in machine learning

+A false positive is an error in classification in which a test result incorrectly indicates the presence of a condition, while a false negative is the opposite error, where the test result incorrectly indicates the absence of a condition when it is actually present.

+In classification problems like vote counting or identifying handwritten numbers, there are chances of false positives.
+For example, [identifying a sketch as a number when it should be none of the numbers from 1 to 9](https://ufal.mff.cuni.cz/~straka/courses/npfl129/2223/demos/mnist_web.html).
+Machine learning doesn't work best when the given data is very different from the trained data, so it may fail to identify spoiled votes, which can occur in many different and unpredictable ways.
+Therefore, some human caution is required to check the probability values.

+As scanned images can be made public, humans can check it letter on, within a week.

 ### Randomization of EVMs to be supplied to constituencies and randomized recounts of VVPATs to detect possible malfunctions or fraud.
 Is randomization transparent?